hankunren/hankunren.github.io/content/project/storage-and-solar-sizing/index.md

 ---
-title: Battery Energy Storage Sizing
+title: Storage and Solar Sizing
 summary: Novel method to size storage with the aim of maximizing storage utilization and eliminating wasted storage capcacity.
 tags:
   - Energy Storage